 Homeschool Guide A free homeschooling program is not impossible to achieve.
-You do need to do some planning and creativity though.
-By the way, when I say 'free', I mean you do not need to spend money aside from the pen and papers which any regular school kid needs.
+You do need to do some planning and creativity, though.
+By the way, when I say 'free,' I mean you do not need to spend money aside from the pen and papers which any regular school kid needs.
 Also, I recommend getting a whiteboard when teaching your kids.

 The key to free homeschooling for your kid is to take advantage of resources already available to you, but you may not realize or think of it.

 But do you know, the internet has free homeschooling information available?
 One example of such a site is Homeschool Guide.
-There are many others as well.
+There are many others, as well.
 Homeschooling forums also provide a platform for parents to interact and share knowledge on just about everything homeschooling.

 Otherwise, you can visit your local library near your city.
 Your library will likely carry a huge wealth of books (some may no longer be sold in your regular bookstores!) that you can borrow when you need them.

-Your regular school field trip can easily be replaced with the fraction of the cost.
+Your regular school field trip can easily be replaced with a fraction of the cost.
 You can opt to see sites within the proximity of your home.
 Your city and your state may offer you a rich array of cultural and historical sites to visit.
-You can also opt to tie in education with whatever family trips and vacations you?d be making.
+You can also opt to tie in education with whatever family trips and vacations you'd be making.
 Build a lesson around the family trip so that you can use this time and the money you spend in homeschooling your child as well.

-With some planning and thought, you can make home schooling free in terms of financial cost and effort.
+With some planning and thought, you can make homeschooling free in terms of financial cost and effort.